About

 Mel Softley

-I hold a student membership with ISMETA and adhere to their codes of ethics.
+I hold membership with ISMETA and adhere to their codes of ethics.

 On a professional level this training has supported me in my teaching of human movement patterns in yoga classes and embodiment workshops.
 The training has given me a lens to witness movement expression, what is emergent, where an individual may need resourcing, and approaches to process and practices that can be offered to clients in co-creative enquiry.